SERVIR/ClimateSERV2/README.md

 have both installed on your server.
 There are enough resources explaining in depth how to install them, so we will avoid duplicating this information.
 We recommend adding a service to start the application by creating a .service file located at /etc/systemd/system.
-We named ours climateserv2.service The service file will contain the following, please substitute the correct paths as mentioned below.
+We named ours climateserv2.service The service file will contain the following.
+If you chose to follow a different structure you will have to update the paths.

 ```
 [Unit]